the-nazmul/ca-police-websites/README.md

 1. On the new sheet titled *valid_nextrequest*, I created a new column next to *status code*.
 2. On the new column, I used the formula `=IMPORTXML(C2,"//h1")` — where C2 refers to the cell that contains hyperlink of a website — to fetch all *h1* information of the websites.
 3. I found only a handful of errors; websites that no longer use the service have the errors.
-4. After getting rid of the errors, I found
+4. After getting rid of the errors, I found 42 valid nextrequest subdomains
+5. Since the number of valid subdomains is low, I manually identified URLs of agencies in California.